JustSteveKing/www.juststeveking.com/content/articles/what-are-mcp-servers-and-why-should-i-care.md

 ### What Laravel Loop Offers

-Looking at their (GitHub repository)[https://github.com/kirschbaum-development/laravel-loop], Laravel Loop provides several compelling features:
+Looking at their [GitHub repository](https://github.com/kirschbaum-development/laravel-loop), Laravel Loop provides several compelling features:

 **Pre-built Toolkits**: The package comes with ready-to-use toolkits including:
 - Laravel Model Tools for interacting with your model data